Brown v. Board of Education: Supreme Court arguments

-The case of Brown v.
-Board of Education as heard before the Supreme Court combined five cases: Brown itself, Briggs v.
+The case titled Brown v.
+Board of Education as heard before the Supreme Court combined five cases: the original Brown case (appealed from Kansas), Briggs v.
 Elliott (filed in South Carolina), Davis v.
 County School Board of Prince Edward County (filed in Virginia), Gebhart v.
 Belton (filed in Delaware), and Bolling v.
 Sharpe (filed in Washington, D.C.).

 All were NAACP-sponsored cases.
-The Davis case, the only case of the five originating from a student protest, began when 16-year-old Barbara Rose Johns organized and led a 450-student walkout of Moton High School.
-The Gebhart case was the only one where a trial court, affirmed by the Delaware Supreme Court, found that discrimination was unlawful; in all the other cases the plaintiffs had lost as the original courts had found discrimination to be lawful.
+The Davis case, the only one of the five to originate with a student protest, began when 16-year-old Barbara Rose Johns organized and led a 450-student walkout of Moton High School in Farmville, Virginia.
+The Gebhart case was the only one in which a trial court, affirmed by the Delaware Supreme Court, found that school segregation was unlawful; in all the other cases the plaintiffs had lost as the original courts had found segregation to be lawful.

 The Kansas case was unique among the group in that there was no contention of gross inferiority of the segregated schools' physical plant, curriculum, or staff.
 The district court found substantial equality as to all such factors.
 The lower court, in its opinion, noted that, in Topeka, "the physical facilities, the curricula, courses of study, qualification and quality of teachers, as well as other educational facilities in the two sets of schools [were] comparable."
 The lower court observed that "colored children in many instances are required to travel much greater distances than they would be required to travel could they attend a white school" but also noted that the school district "transports colored children to and from school free of charge" and that "no such service [was] provided to white children."
-In the Delaware case the district court judge in Gebhart ordered that the black students be admitted to the white high school due to the substantial harm of segregation and the differences that made the separate schools unequal.
+In the Delaware case the district court judge ordered that black students be admitted to the white high school due to the substantial harm of segregation and the differences that made the separate schools unequal.